emberjs/guides/source/applications/services.md

 ### Accessing Services

-To access a service, inject it with `Ember.inject`:
+To access a service, inject it either in an initializer or with `Ember.inject`:

 ```app/components/cart-contents.js
 export default Ember.Component.extend({